 Faculty members have real-world Christian ministry experience, and the program is offered in a convenient and flexible format so that you can complete your coursework during your own time.

-Campbellsville University’s online ministry and theology programs are accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Campbellsville University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 The online pastoral degree includes 120 credit hours, which involves 41 credit hours of general education requirements, 57 credit hours within the degree area, and 22 free electives.
 The degree explores theology and the fundamentals of pastoral ministries.
 Depending on the amount of credits transferred, you can compete the program in as little as two years.